 2) Avoid your phone and tablet. – The blue-spectrum light emitted from phones and tablets is known to impede sleep.
 Constant sounds of incoming messages and light of these devices can also interfere with a good night’s sleep.
 It is suggested that you charge your devise before going to bed, put it on silent and turn it face down or even better use an old school alarm clock.

 3) If you cannot sleep, don’t stay in bed. – Relaxing activities are recommended like yoga, meditation, and reading.

 4) Avoid taking naps during the day as this will interfere with your sleep at night.

-5) Use your bed for what it is intended to, sleep and sex.
+5) Use your bed for what it is intended to, sleep and pleasures.
 Don’t read your emails, engage in social media activities, read a book or eat in your bed as this sends wrong signals to your brain that could disrupt your sleep.

 6) Get enough exercise, but early in the morning, research has shown that exercise in the morning contributes more to a good night sleep than exercise later in the day.